Graduate Athletic Training Program

 The first component is the curriculum, composed of the core classes in the major.

-The UNO ATP relies upon multiple affiliated sites in the greater Omaha Metropolitan area to provide our students with a variety of clinical experiences.
-Our students can be found at our clinical sites at UNO (15 NCAA Division I sports), Creighton University (14 NCAA Division I sports), nine area high schools, and an area physical therapy/sports medicine clinic.
+The UNO ATP relies upon multiple affiliated sites in the greater Omaha metropolitan area to provide our athletic training students with a variety of clinical experiences.
+Our students can be found at our clinical sites at UNO (15 NCAA Division I sports and an Injury Prevention and Care clinic), Creighton University (14 NCAA Division I sports), 13 area high schools, an area physical therapy/sports medicine clinic, and several physician clinics and hospitals.
+Our students are provided a breadth of educational experiences at these sites, while helping serve the Omaha community and aiding in the healthcare needs of student-athletes.

 Weekly clinical education requirements in this program average 20 hours per week in the athletic training facilities, athletic team practices, and athletic team competitions.
 The actual number of hours accumulated every week may vary, but should average 20 hours by the end of the semester.
 Athletic training students completing their internship course requirements may accumulate more than 20 hours per week, but should not go over 30 hours per week without prior approval from the Program Director.